-“Of the patients in our practice who have followed Dr. Gaskill’s cardiovascular prevention methods none have not had a heart attack or stroke in almost 11 years.
+“Of the patients in our practice who have followed Dr. Gaskill’s cardiovascular prevention methods none have had a heart attack or stroke in almost 11 years.
 This is the first day of the rest of your life, so seize the opportunity to prevent a disaster!"

 A personalized treatment strategy for Johns Creek patients for heart attack prevention based on each patient’s lifestyle, and physical measures including genetic and inflammatory markers from the blood.